Make Microsoft Office speak or read aloud

 Officially it’s called TTS ‘text-to-speech’ and is part of Windows.
 Office makes use of that Windows sub-system.
 Configuration of the Speak/Read feature is done in Windows, as we’ll see below.

-Word 2016 for Windows has two similar features.
+Word 365 and Word 2019 for Windows has two similar features:

-Read Aloud – is a new, improved version of Speak available in the most recent Word 2016 releases (as usual, Office 365 subscribers only).
+Read Aloud – is a new, improved version of Speak available in the most recent Word 365 and Word 2019 releases.
+Read Aloud in Word 365 and 2019 in depth

 Office for Mac has a Read/Speak option.
 Rather, the macOS has a speech feature which can be used in Office.
 See Make Office for Mac speak.